 It’s important to always thoroughly read the terms and conditions for any service provider you sign up to.
 And equally important to consider alternative points besides just the uptime percent.
-Because factors like the SLA, hardware, security and compensation can be just as, if not more, important.
+Factors like the SLA, hardware, security and compensation can be just as, if not more, important.

 How much downtime in a 99.9999999% guarantee?

 Although a 100% guarantee is impossible, we could hypothetically get pretty close in the future.
-A ‘nine-nines’ uptime guarantee would allow you to enjoy:
+A ‘nine-nines’ uptime guarantee would allow you to enjoy a maximum of:

 - 0.0000864 seconds of downtime every day;

 - 0.0024192 seconds of downtime every month and

 You just experienced a decade of downtime with a ‘nine-nines’ uptime guarantee.
 In fact, if you’ve been reading this at an average speed, you’ve experienced about 9,000 years of downtime between the start of this blog and now.
 That’s pretty impressive.